dguyhasnoname/CKAD-TheHardWay/exercises/basic/deployment.md

     </p>
     </details>

-9. Generate yaml for a deployment named `running` in namespace `excersie` that uses image `alpine:latest` and replicas 2.
+9. Generate yaml for a deployment named `running` in namespace `exercise` that uses image `alpine:latest` and replicas 2.
 The deployment should have a label `app=running-daily`.
 The container should have a command `echo "Hello from running"`.
 The name of container should be `running-daily`.
 Do not run the deployment.

     <details><summary>steps</summary>
     <p>

     ```bash
-    kubectl create ns excersie
+    kubectl create ns exercise
     ```
     <p>